Henry John Elwes: Career

-In 1880 he visited India, accompanied by Frederick Du Cane Godman and the two visited Allan Octavian Hume before proceeding to Sikkim.
+In 1879–1880 he again visited India, accompanied by Frederick Du Cane Godman and the two visited Allan Octavian Hume before proceeding to Sikkim.

 He also made collection trips to the United Provinces, the Punjab, the Central Provinces, Bengal, South Canara and Travancore.
 Along with T. Edwards, Elwes wrote a monograph on the Oriental Hesperiidae.
 He also made a trip to the Altai region in 1898.
 His posthumously published Memoirs (1930) includes a chapter describing his visit to Nepal in 1914, at a time when Europeans were seldom admitted.
 He also mentions an unnamed companion, now known to be the English naturalist Aubyn Trevor-Battye, who took some of the photographs used to illustrate this chapter.
 Elwes was famous for his breeding of Nerine and Eremurus.
 Horticulturalist and garden writer Edward Augustus Bowles noted that he was specially interested in Arisaema, Crinum, Crocus, Fritillaria and Iris, as well as Kniphofia, Paeonia and Yucca.
 Bowles' memoir in Elwes' posthumous biography offers most information about the Colesbourne garden, but even this is scanty.

 In 1902 Elwes presented his collection of 25,000 moths and butterflies to the Natural History Museum, London.
-In 1920 James John Joicey acquired the "extensive collection of Lepidoptera, (nearly 11370 specimens) with the exception of the Indo-Australian Moths and types of the Palaearctic species, formed by H. J. Elwes".
+In 1920 James John Joicey acquired the "extensive collection of Lepidoptera, (nearly 11370 specimens) with the exception of the Indo-Australian Moths and types of the Palaearctic species, formed by H.J.
+Elwes".
 (Much of Joicey's collection was also later donated to the Natural History Museum.)

+Elwes presided over the Royal English Arboricultural Society, the Entomological Society, The British Ornithological Union, and the Royal Horticultural Society at various times.
+He was elected Fellow of the Royal Society in 1897.